programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 Underwood (2015) has released [genre classifications of public-domain texts in the HTRC EF Dataset](https://analytics.hathitrust.org/genre), comprised of fiction, poetry, and drama.
 Though many historians will be interested in other corners of the dataset, fiction is a good place to tinker with text mining ideas because of its expressiveness and relative format consistency.

-Finally, the repository for the HTRC Feature Feature has [advanced tutorial notebooks](https://github.com/htrc/htrc-feature-reader/tree/master/examples) showing how to use the library further.
+Finally, the repository for the HTRC Feature Reader has [advanced tutorial notebooks](https://github.com/htrc/htrc-feature-reader/tree/master/examples) showing how to use the library further.
 One such tutorial shows how to [derive 'plot arcs' for a text](https://github.com/htrc/htrc-feature-reader/blob/master/examples/Within-Book%20Sentiment%20Trends.ipynb), a process popularized by Jockers (2015).

 {% include figure.html filename="plot-arc.png" caption="Plot Arc Example." %}

 # References

-Boris Capitanu, Ted Underwood, Peter Organisciak, Sayan Bhattacharyya, Loretta Auvil, Colleen Fallaw, J. Stephen Downie (2015).
-"Extracted Feature Dataset from 4.8 Million HathiTrust Digital Library Public Domain Volumes" (0.2)[Dataset]. *HathiTrust Research Center*, doi:10.13012/j8td9v7m.
+Boris Capitanu, Ted Underwood, Peter Organisciak, Timothy Cole, Maria Janina Sarol, J. Stephen Downie (2016).
+The HathiTrust Research Center Extracted Feature Dataset (1.0) [Dataset].
+HathiTrust Research Center, https://dx.doi.org/10.13012/J8X63JT3.

 Chris Forster.
 "A Walk Through the Metadata: Gender in the HathiTrust Dataset."
 Blog. http://cforster.com/2015/09/gender-in-hathitrust-dataset/.